 You can forget about the females during this period, but you can still catch the males.
 While guarding the beds, male bass will ferociously attack any natural predictors that come too close, like sunfish or crawfish looking to make a meal of the eggs.
 The male bass are not attacking to feed, but strictly to protect the eggs.

 Catching males that are guarding nests is refereed to as “bed fishing”.
-It’s when you make multiple casts at a bed in hopes of tricking the bass into thinking your lure is a natural predator looking to steal his eggs.
-This is best done with very small plastic worms like a finesse worm rigged with a weighted shaky head.
+It’s when you make multiple casts at a bed in hopes of tricking the bass into thinking your lure is a natural predator looking to eat his eggs.
+This is best done with very small finesse lures like a finesse worm rigged with a weighted shaky head.

 The problem is bass are on such a high alert during this phase that they will often identify lures as unnatural and ignore them.
 Bass fisherman will spend hours on a single bed in hopes of landing a big male.
 Others argue that bed fishing is unethical, and bass should be left alone during the spawn to preserve their abundance.
 Anglers have been arguing the ethics of bed fishing for years, but with post spawn around the corner, both sides will be at peace.